MachineLearningForAll/MachineLearningForAll.github.io/research.md

 permalink: /research/
 ---

-# Research: Federated Learning and Explainable AI (XAI)
+# Towards Trustworthy AI via Federated and Explainable Machine Learning

 I am dedicated to advancing the frontiers of **trustworthy artificial intelligence (AI)**.
 My research focuses on exploring the fundamental limits and developing practical methods for federated learning